atreyasha/nix-config/README.md

 ## Development :fire:

-Install [`nixfmt`](https://github.com/NixOS/nixfmt) in your system, then initialize `pre-commit` hook for automatic formatting checks of Nix files:
+Install [`nixfmt`](https://github.com/NixOS/nixfmt) in your system, then initialize `pre-commit` hook for automatic checks of Nix files:

 ```
 $ pre-commit install